Generic Name: prednisone

 Rayos is for oral administration.

-Rayos should be taken daily with food. [see Clinical Pharmacology (12.3)]
+Rayos should be taken daily with food. [see Clinical Pharmacokinetics (12.3)]

 Rayos tablets should not be broken, divided, or chewed because the delayed release of prednisone is dependent on an intact coating.
 (11)